protofire/Cardano-Developer-Studio/cardano-smart-contracts-examples/README.md

 ## Working with the Examples

-Once your environment is set up, you can work with the Smart Contract examples (build, deploy, and test) using Cabal commands or run the master **CLI** script.
+Once your environment is set up, you can work with the Smart Contract examples (build, deploy, and test) using Cabal commands or run the **Toolbox CLI**.
 The process is the same regardless of your chosen environment.

 ### Running the Example CLI

-Once you have a running **Plutus Development Container** or a local machine ready, follow this steps to run the master **CLI** script bash and follow the menus on the terminal.
+Once you have a running **Cardano Development container** or a local machine ready, follow this steps to run the **Toolbox CLI** and follow the menus on the terminal.

 #### Build and test the examples

 To build and test the examples, follow these steps:

-1. **Run the main script**:
+1. **Run the Toolbox CLI**:

    ```bash
    ./script/run.sh
    ```

-2. **Choose the "Plutus Development Tools" option**:
+2. **Choose the "Cardano Development Tools" option**:

    ```
    ----